kubeflow/arena/docs/userguide/10-submit-with-node-selector.md

-Arena supports submiting a job with k8s node selector(Currently only support mpi job and tf job).
+Arena supports assigning jobs to some k8s particular nodes(Currently only support mpi job and tf job).

 some usage examples in here.